Skip to content

 4. Video Advertising

-Social and display networks support video ads, but this type specifically focuses on displaying ads within dedicated video streaming platforms like YouTube (managed via Google Ads), Vimeo, and other Over-The-Top (OTT) streaming services.
+Social and display networks support video ads, but this type specifically focuses on displaying ads within dedicated video streaming platforms like YouTube, Vimeo, and other Over-The-Top (OTT) streaming services.

-Unlike social media video ads which are often brief and integrated into a scrolling feed, these ads engage users who are actively watching longer-form video content, offering opportunities for more immersive storytelling and brand building.
+Unlike quick social media video ads, these engage users who are actively watching longer-form content.
+This offers a chance for more immersive storytelling and brand building.

 5. Audio Advertising

-The effectiveness is particularly pronounced when ads are placed on podcasts whose listener demographics and interests strongly align with the brand's target market.
-Digital audio advertising campaigns are managed through specific platform ad interfaces or programmatic audio ad exchanges.
+Their effectiveness is highest when the ad is placed on a podcast whose listeners match the brand's target market.
+Campaigns are managed through platform ad interfaces or programmatic audio exchanges.

 Benefits of Digital Advertising